 - (3) Repairs.
-Release detection equipment that is not operating properly must be recalibrated or otherwise repaired in accordance with WAC 173-360A-0490 or replaced in accordance with WAC 173-360A-0300. - (4) Reporting.
-Tests of release detection equipment must be reported to the department within thirty days using the applicable checklist provided by the department.
-The checklist must be completed by the service provider.237 The following must be documented in the checklist: - (a) List of each component tested; - (b) For each component tested, whether the component needed action to correct an issue; and - (c) For each component needing action to correct an issue, a description of the actions taken. - (5) Recordkeeping.
-Records of operation and maintenance of release detection equipment, including any tests required under this section, must be maintained for at least three years.
-Any schedules of required calibration and maintenance provided by the equipment manufacturer must be maintained for as long as the equipment is used.238 - (6) Compliance dates.
-The testing of automatic line leak detectors under subsection (2)(b)(iii) of this section has been required since December 29, 1990, and continues to be required.
-The testing of all other release detection equipment required under this section must begin by the following dates:239 - (a) For UST systems installed after October 1, 2018, upon installation; and - (b) For UST systems installed on or before October 1, 2018: - (i) If the UST facility has an even facility compliance tag identification number, by October 1, 2020; and - (ii) If the UST facility has an odd facility compliance tag identification number or does not have a facility compliance tag, by October 1, 2021.
+Release detection equipment that is not operating properly must be recalibrated or <a href="https://doi.org/10.2007/nc.20 - (4) Reporting.
+Tests of release detection equipment must be certified and reported in accordance with WAC 173-360A-230(3)(b) reported to the department within thirty days using the applicable checklist provided by the department.
+The checklist must be completed by the service provider.
+238 The following must be documented in the checklist: - (a) List of each component tested; - (b) For each component tested, whether the component needed action to correct an issue; and - (c) For each component needing action to correct an issue, a description of the actions taken. - (5) Recordkeeping.
+Records of operation and maintenance of release detection equipment, including any tests required under this section, must be maintained in accordance with WAC 173 360A 240 for at least three years.
+Any schedules of required calibration and maintenance provided by the equipment manufacturer must be maintained for as long as the equipment is used.239 - (6) Compliance date.
+Owners and operators shall begin tThe testing of release detection equipment required under this section must begin by three years after effective date of the following dates: 240 - (a) For UST systems installed after [effective date of rule], upon installation; and - (b) For UST systems installed on or before [effective date of rule]: - (i) By Itwo years after effective date of rule, if the identification number on the facility compliance tag for the UST facility where the system is located is an even number; and - (ii) By Ithree years after effective date of rule, if the identification number on the facility compliance tag for the UST facility where the system is located is an odd number or if the UST facility does not have a facility compliance tag.

-237 Specified that tests of release detection equipment must be reported.
+238 Specified that tests of release detection equipment must be reported.
 The federal rule does not require reporting.

-238 Specified that schedules of required calibration and maintenance of release detection equipment must be maintained for as long as the equipment is used.
-The federal rule requires such records to be maintained for five years
+239 Specified that schedules of required calibration and maintenance of release detection equipment must be maintained for as long as the equipment is used.
+The federal rule requires such records to be maintained for five years.

-239 Specified that testing of release detection equipment must begin upon installation (for systems installed after effective date) or either two or three years after effective date (for systems installed on or before effective date) based on whether the facility compliance tag number is even or odd.
+240 Specified that testing of release detection equipment must begin upon installation (for systems installed after effective date) or either two or three years after effective date (for systems installed on or before effective date) based on whether the facility compliance tag number is even or odd.
 The federal rule requires compliance within three years for all UST systems.

-WAC 173-360A-0490 Repairs of UST system components
+WAC 173-360A-0490 Repairs of UST systems components

-Owners and operators must ensure that UST system components that do not meet applicable performance standards or upgrade requirements or that are not operating properly are repaired or replaced.
-Owners and operators must ensure that repairs are performed in accordance with the requirements of this section and will prevent releases due to structural failure or corrosion as long as the UST system is used to store regulated substances.
+Owners and operators shall ensure that UST system components that do not meet applicable performance standards and or upgrade requirements or that are not operating properly are repaired or replaced.
+Owners and operators shall ensure that repairs of UST system components are performed in accordance with the requirements of this section and will prevent releases due to structural failure or corrosion as long as the UST system is used to store regulated substances.